Here are all of the dog/cat and pet products that we recommend

 Lots!
 But equally if not more important is what you will learn about your dog and how to work with your dog when they are returned to you.
 Both dogs and parents learn simultaneously.
 The training and behavior your dog learns depend on too many factors to list.
 Some of which are, your dog’s behavior and medical history.
 However, your dog’s motivation is more important than a dog’s intelligence.

 We ask that a parent choose 2-3 primary behaviors that are most problematic and then we work from that starting point.
-If the behaviors are incompatible to be worked on simultaneuosly we will inform you.
+If the behaviors are incompatible to be worked on simultaneously we will inform you.
 For example potty training and obedience, training or any other behavior modification protocols are not compatible with house training until potty training is engrained more fully.
 This is because to set your puppy up for perfect potty training success, we must have complete control over all aspects of their intake (hydration, treats, and food.)
 What goes in must come out and we have your puppy on a strict routine and time frames according to their ages, sex, activity level, training, and time of year.
 If we were to train other behavior protocols during your puppies potty training, it would conflict with their strict schedule of hydration, food, and treats.
-Because we use food and treats to change behavior and for obedience training any work feeding your puppy in those areas would throw off their pee and poop cycle detrimental their potty training. obedience training and behavior modification, socialization and counterconditioning and desensitization involve, feeding your dog often throughout the day, without a strict schedule or quantities.
+Because we use food and treats to change behavior and for obedience training, any work feeding your puppy in those areas would throw off their pee and poop cycle detrimental their potty training. obedience training and behavior modification, socialization and counterconditioning and desensitization involve, feeding your dog often throughout the day, without a strict schedule or quantities.
 This would also cause your puppy to be thirsty and throw off their urination schedule as well.
 As you can see, other protocols would conflict with potty training.
 Therefore some protocols such as potty training are done by themselves, while many other protocols may be worked in conjunction.

 Each dog is an individual and the process is a dynamic ever-changing one.
 There are no guarantees and the success of any training program is contingent upon pet parent compliance.
 Training is a process that takes time, patience, consistency and dedication.
 Until we work one-on-one with your dog, no ethical trainer or behaviorist would give a guarantee or an accurate estimate of how long it would take for your dog to learn to be trained or learn a behavior.
 We do provide some guarantees but not on when what or how long it takes for your dog to learn.
 On average most parents leave their dogs with us for three weeks for Boarding and Training.
 Dogs and parents can learn a ton in one week but the longer your dog stays in puppy training and boarding the more you will both learn and the stronger your dog’s appropriate behaviors become.
 The more time, the more conditioning and iterations we practice and the more ingrained behaviors become.
 For perspective, service dogs take months or years to train including their public access and puppy training components to get to a service dog level of fluidity and proofing.